Who We Are

 David Cressey, President; Zach Patton, Vice President; Kathy Miller, Secretary; Barbara Pearl Cressey, Treasurer

-Elaine Berry, Bob Yeager, Candice Buchanan, Sydney Shultz, Glenn Toothman III
+Elaine Householder, Bob Yeager, Candice Buchanan, Sydney Shultz, Glenn Toothman III